piguycs/Shard/README.md

 ```bash
 sudo shard {package}
 ```
-Shard is meant to be working on its own but due to the state of the app right now, it is advisable to use spark.
+Shard is meant to be working on its own but due to the state of the app right now, it is advisable to use [spark](https://github.com/HUSKI3/Spark)
+That way you can run commands using spark itself incase shard breaks.

+NOTE: spark is also wip so that can break aswell so good luck!

 ## What does "no garbage" mean?